Skip to content

 Electric Fireplaces vs. Gas Fireplaces:

-While gas fireplaces are effective for whole-room heating, electric fireplaces are safer and easier to install indoors.
+While gas fireplaces are effective for whole-room heating, electric fireplaces are safer and easier to install indoors except the other outdoor options

 Additionally, electric models generally cost less to operate in smaller spaces.